sailscastshq/docs.sailscasts.com/docs/slipway/lookout.md

 Click a container to expand its 24-hour history chart.

+### Collection and retention health

+Lookout stores infrastructure samples and application telemetry in `db/observability.db`.
+The host-health card shows the latest collector and retention state, including:

+- the last attempt and last successful run;
+- the number of retained rows;
+- a stale or failed state and the latest error.

+Docker collection and storage maintenance are deliberately independent.
+Container metrics are collected every 30 seconds, while the `maintain-observability` Quest job checks disk health and removes expired rows every 5 minutes.
+Retention therefore continues even when Docker is temporarily unavailable or no application containers are running.

 ## Requests

 The **Requests** tab shows HTTP traffic from the last hour: